-The bent-over row might be an “old school” back exercise, but there are few better moves for sculpting a V-shaped torso — that “ideal” upper body physique that’s wide at the shoulders, narrow at the waist, and head-turning in a tailored shirt… or without a shirt at all.
+The dumbbell bent-over row might be an “old school” back exercise, but there are few better moves for sculpting a V-shaped torso — that “ideal” upper body physique that’s wide at the shoulders, narrow at the waist, and head-turning in a tailored shirt… or without a shirt at all.

 Ready to give it a try?

-Make it easier: Do a single arm row, placing your free hand on a bench for support, or do a chest-supported row.
-Lie chest down on an adjustable bench set to a low incline, and let the dumbbells hang at arm’s length, palms facing each other.
+Make it easier: Do a single-arm row, placing your free hand on a bench for support, or do a chest-supported dumbbell row: Lie chest-down on an adjustable bench set to a low incline, and let the dumbbells hang at arm’s length, palms facing each other.
 Without moving your torso, and keeping your elbows tucked and back flat, row the weights to your sides as you squeeze your shoulder blades together.
 Pause, and then lower the weights back to the starting position.